 Tips for a perfect bird

-- Choose small to medium birds (12 - 16 pounds) as larger birds run the risk of taking too long to come to safe temperatures.
+- Choose small to medium birds (12 - 16 pounds), as larger birds risk taking too long to come to safe temperatures.

 - Stuff your turkey with herbs, lemons, and onions.
 Herbs, lemons, and onions give your turkey flavor and keep it moist.